How to Start Saving

 Be Very Wary of Annuities and Whole Life Insurance

 In most cases, these aren’t prudent for a younger investor.
 They are often expensive investments that provide a nice commission to the salesman.
 You don’t want to get stuck in a financial product with poor returns or high surrender charges.
-There are better investment options available to you, and if you want a second option, find a Fee-Only Fiduciary that will act in your best interest (click here to learn the difference between Fee-Only and Fee-Based).
+There are better investment options available to you, and if you want a second option, find a Fee-Only Fiduciary that will act in your best interest.
 Never shy away from asking an advisor how they are compensated.

 Your Kids Can Borrow to Pay for Education, but You Cannot Borrow to Pay for Retirement